-If elected at the Annual Meeting, each of the director nominees set forth below would serve until the 2018 annual meeting of stockholders or until his or her successor is elected and has qualified, or, if sooner, until his or her death, resignation or removal.
+If elected at the Annual Meeting, each of the director nominees set forth below would serve until the 2020 annual meeting of stockholders or until his or her successor is duly elected and has qualified, or, if sooner, until his or her death, resignation or removal.
 None of the director nominees has been nominated for election pursuant to any agreement or understanding between such person and the Company.
-Each of the director nominees has indicated their willingness to continue to serve if elected, and each has consented to be named as a nominee.
+Each of the director nominees has indicated his or her willingness to continue to serve if elected, and each has consented to be named as a nominee.

 The proxy holders named on the proxy card intend to vote for the election of the five nominees listed below.
 The board of directors has selected these nominees on the recommendation of the Nominating and Corporate Governance Committee of the board of directors.
 If you do not wish your shares to be voted for particular nominees, please identify the exceptions in the designated space provided on the proxy card or, if you are voting by telephone or the Internet, follow the instructions provided when you vote.
 Directors will be elected by a plurality of all of the affirmative votes cast at the Annual Meeting, in person or by proxy, provided that a quorum is present or represented by proxy.
-The election of directors is a "non-routine" proposal.
-Therefore, abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.